PhD Science, Technology and Innovation Policy / Overview

 - Entry requirements

-Candidates must hold a Bachelors degree with Honours (to UK standard) of First or Upper Second (2:1) Class , and a Masters degree (to UK standard) with results of 65% or above (or overseas equivalent).
+Candidates must hold a Bachelors degree with Honours (to UK standard) of First or Upper Second (2:1) Class , and a Masters degree (to UK standard) with results of Merit at 65% or above (or overseas equivalent).

 Please note: Due to variations in the grading structures of international institutions, higher results may be required than stated here.